MyNameIsNeXTSTEP/NextStepBlog/docs/index.md

     </div>
 </div>
 As we see today, the system or pipeline of getting people to companies most likely differs.
-In this chapter i will explain in short how i see and think nowadays companies of each type as mentioned in the list above conduct their interviews and how it would be better to change them, let's take a look on pros and cons of it.
+In this chapter i will explain in short how i see and think nowadays companies of each type as mentioned in the list above conduct their interviews and how it would be better to change them, let's take a look on pros and cons of it…

 ---